Primary Advisor/Dissertation Chair

 Michelle E. Benegas

 This mixed method study explores literature that tries to answer the question: How are schools currently using meaningful consequences that are effective and compliant with state laws, federal laws and district discipline policies for students receiving special education services?
 The paper looks at special education due process and what educators should do to change unwanted behavior that may exclude the student from their educational environment.
 It also looks at how schools are still responsible to provide a Free Appropriate Public Education (FAPE).
 While exploring the literature the paper also explains a research project that includes three different schools that belong to a special education coop.
 The research consisted of data collected from administrators using a survey and interview conducted through email.
 The survey and interview asked administrators what types of consequences they implement in their schools that they find to be effective.
 The paper reports the finding from each school and analyzes the similarities and differences between the literature and findings of the research to determine what discipline practices are most effective

 LaValla, Jesse R., "Creating Meaningful Consequences That School Districts Can Implement While Staying In Compliance With State Law, Federal Law And School Discipline Policies" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4336.